Privacy

 • that ākonga, learners and parents or guardians have the rights of access to, and correction of, their personal information.

-If it's not on an enrolment form, the kura or school's privacy statement should make it clear that one purpose for collecting ākonga and learner information is to share that information with the next kura or school, or via Te Rito.
+Enrolment forms should request explicit consent to share learner information with the next kura or school.
+If it's not included on an enrolment form, the privacy statement should make it clear that one purpose for collecting learner information is to share it with the next kura or school, or through Te Rito.

 Teacher reading to two young students writing at table

-As authorised under the Education Act or other legislation, kura or schools do not need consent to use Te Rito to support ākonga and learners with their education, but it is good practice to let ākonga, learners, their whānau and families know what information they will be collecting and how they are going to use it.
+As authorised under the Education Act and other legislation, kura or schools do not need consent to use Te Rito to support learners with their education, but it is good practice to let ākonga and learners, and their parents and whānau, know what information they will be collecting and how they're going to use it.

 Kura, schools and the Ministry share responsibility for ensuring the protection of information held in Te Rito by only allowing people who are authorised to access it.
 Kaimahi are only able to see the information they need to do their jobs.

 The Ministry has completed a Privacy Impact Assessment (PIA) to identify and mitigate potential privacy risks associated with Te Rito.
 The PIA was developed in consultation with multiple stakeholders including the Office of the Privacy Commissioner.
-The PIA will be proactively released along with a plain language summary to make it easy for teachers, students and their whānau to understand the privacy protections built into Te Rito.

 Keeping privacy knowledge and skills up to date

-Help protect ākonga and learner information by understanding the Privacy ABCs for Schools.
+Help protect learner information by understanding the Privacy ABCs for Schools.